Board of Directors

 Beth began her journey transforming students’ academic futures like many Phoenix teachers – as a corps member for Teach for America in downtown Los Angeles.
 Now more than 20 years later, Beth and her team have opened doors of educational opportunity for older student populations and other disenfranchised, under-served young people in Massachusetts.
 Since the launch of Phoenix Charter Academy in 2006, Beth has galvanized over 100 game-changing educators to serve 500 older, disconnected students across three schools.
 Under Beth’s leadership, Phoenix schools have empowered over 100 graduates – the majority of whom were never expected to graduate – to receive not only a high school diploma, but a college education.
 Beth is an alumna of Brandeis University and the Harvard Graduate School of Education.
 In each facet of her professional life, she advocates for educational equity for all young people.
 She recently served on Governor Baker’s transition team, as the Co-Chair of Governor Baker’s Education Advisory Committee.
 She also serves on the advisory boards of Mass Development, the Rennie Center, and Greater Boston Teach For America Alumni.

-- Jed Lippard, Head of School, Prospect Hill Academy Charter School (2007-present)
+- Caleb Hurst-Hiller, Head of School, Community Charter School of Cambridge (2016-present)

 - Todd Sumner, Principal, Francis W. Parker Charter Essential School (2015-present)